AmoghRao21/SocioView/README.md

-Thank you for clarifying!
-Here's the updated README to reflect that:

----

 # Socio View

 ## Overview

 [Socio View](https://socio-view.vercel.app) is a cutting-edge **social media analytics tool** designed to help users gain actionable insights into their social media performance.
 With an integrated **AI chatbot**, Socio View provides instant recommendations and analysis, making it an essential tool for content creators, marketers, and businesses.
+(This project was built for FindCoder X AWS hackathon, Mumbai)

 ## Features